Brooke Burke Goes Bottomless For Racy Instagram Pic Showcasing Her Chiseled Physique

 The results certainly show, with Brooke’s social media showing off how amazing she still looks at 47.
 She also offers plenty of encouragement for followers who are using her to motivate their own fitness plans.

-Fans who want to see more pictures of Brooke Burke, including the racy nearly nude snap she shared on Monday, can find it all at her Instagram page.
+Fans who want to see more pictures of Brooke Burke, including the racy nearly-nude snap she shared on Monday, can find it all at her Instagram page.